hacks-guide/Guide_Vita/docs/creating-an-internal-memory-card.md

 On first generation PS Vitas, you must have a memory card to install homebrew.
 This is because they don't have an internal storage partition, unlike the second generation models.

 Fortunately, it's possible to use VitaDeploy to re-partition the internal storage, allowing for homebrew installation without a memory card.
-VitaDeploy can be installed onto the system by replacing the system app "NEAR", and then formatting the system and following <router-link to="using-henlo">Using HENlo</router-link> again.
+VitaDeploy can be installed onto the system by replacing the system app "NEAR", and then formatting the system and following [Using HENlo](using-henlo) again.

 This partition will only be 1GB in size.
-We recommend you use this to then install <router-link to="yamt">YAMT</router-link> for use with an SD2Vita card.
+We recommend you use this to then install [YAMT](yamt) for use with an SD2Vita card.
 This is preferrable, as microSD cards are much cheaper than official Vita memory cards.

 ### What you need

-- A device with the "henlo-bootstrap" screen on it, as followed in <router-link to="using-henlo">Using HENlo</router-link>
+- A device with the "henlo-bootstrap" screen on it, as followed in [Using HENlo](using-henlo)

 ### Instructions